The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Capacity Results for Some Channel and Feedback Models

 \subsection{Erasure Wiretap Channel with State-Feedback}

 In~\cite{czap_secret_2015}, the authors analyze the erasure WTC with public state-feedback from the legitimate receiver; therefore, both the encoder and the eavesdropper know if there was an erasure or not at the legitimate end.
-Moreover, the channels experience independent erasures, i.e., $p(yz\vert x)= p(y\vert x)p(z\vert x)$.
+In other words, let $S\triangleq\mathds{1}\{ Y=e \}$ indicate the erasure event at the legitimate user, then